1.1 What these terms cover. These are the terms and conditions on which we supply products to you, whether these are goods, services or both.

 Quotes for professional installation are valid for thirty days and are subject to installation plans being cleared with neighbours in advance of the installation date.

 Gardens that require preparatory work, such as pruning, are liable to additional charges.
 Bushes, shrubs and creepers to be cut back so that the top 1ft portion of fence panels and posts are clear of greenery.
-If the gardening work has not been undertaken in advance on installation, gardening work required will be charged at £60 per hour.
+If the gardening work has not been undertaken in advance on installation, gardening work required will be charged at £72 per hour inc VAT.

 For safety and to prevent damage, please remove fairy lights and hanging baskets from the perimeter and ensure access to the fences and walls is clear of any precious plants or ornaments.

 Check that fence panels and posts are in a suitable condition for the attachment of cat fence brackets.
 Occasionally concrete fence posts can crack due to the orientation of the steel reinforcement bars.
 ProtectaPet cannot be held responsible for any damage caused by drilling the posts.

 To protect Installation Engineers from toxoplasmosis, please remove or bury pet excrement in your garden.

 When arriving on site, if we believe that there is a more aesthetically pleasing option, or a more secure way of completing the installation, we will discuss the options with you prior to work commencing.